Skip to content →

 Get familiar with your team’s workflow

-You don’t need to join a team to view or search it’s content, unless that team is set to Private.
+You don’t need to join a team to view or search its content, unless that team is set to Private.

 Explore your team’s settings by clicking the three dots next to the team name to open the contextual model, and select Team settings.
+This is the best way to get familiar with how your team operates, including:

 Configure notifications and manage your inbox